-Contrary to popular belief, legislators’ first priority is still the voices of their own constituents.
-By embracing the power of in-person constituent conversation, GoRail endeavors to raise the voices of rail advocates to their representatives, whether through direct contacts—letters, calls and emails—or in-person events like district meetings and rail facility tours.
+Contrary to popular belief, listening to constituent voices is still the top priority for legislators.
+GoRail embraces the power of in-person constituent conversation, endeavoring to raise the voices of rail advocates up to their representatives, whether through direct contacts—letters, calls and emails—or in-person events like district meetings and rail facility tours.
 Our “Get on Board” advocacy toolkit provides advocates with contact information for our state directors as well as supplemental resources, including backgrounders and graphics, that they can use when contacting policymakers.

 2. Congress places a high value on groups and citizens who have built relationships with the legislator and staff.

 The more opportunities our advocates have to directly connect with legislators, the more effective our advocacy is.
 That is why GoRail participates in Railroad Day on Capitol Hill every year.
 Railroad Day gives local rail advocates a chance to continue to build and foster relationships with their federal legislators.
 When federal legislators make rail policy decisions, we want the voices of their citizens to ring loudly.
 Real people, who are speaking on behalf of the railroads that support their economies, local jobs, less congestion and roadway use, and cleaner skies.

 3. Citizen advocates are influential and contribute to better public policy when they provide personalized and local information to Congress.